Informed Sampling for Diversity in Concept-to-Text NLG: Experiments

-To better assess the edge cases of the decoding strategies, we generate 750 texts from each of the different \textsc{mcd-nlg} configurations, and Nucleus sampling, by always sampling the least probable word in the range that each method allows us.
-This will help us determine the quality of the texts for which the \textsc{nlg} model is least confident, but the decoding strategies still consider to be \textit{safe} to generate.
-The configuration of the evaluation remains the same but on a smaller scale.

-Table~\ref{tab:lastk} shows the raw and mean standardised z-scores of the human assessments for this setting.
-Again most configurations show no statistically significant difference between them, with the exception of \textsc{lols} and Nucleus on fluency.
+To better assess the edge cases of the decoding strategies, we generate 750 texts from Nucleus and each Informed Sampling configuration by always picking the least probable word in the range that each method returns.
+This will help us determine the quality of the texts for which the \textsc{nlg} model is least confident, but the decoding strategies still consider to be reliable enough to generate.
+Table~\ref{tab:lastk} shows the raw and mean standardised z-scores for this setting.\footnote{Automatic metrics results are included in the appendix.} Again, most configurations show no statistically significant difference between them, with the exception of IS-L and Nucleus on fluency.
+This shows that Informed Sampling is better at determining edge cases where it can reliably generate diverse output without hurting quality.

-We consider that the human evaluation shows that our proposed approach is able to determine the level of diversity that an \textsc{nlg} model can safely generate.
-While the generated fluency and adequacy is lower than decoding with greedy inference (as is to be expected), the gain in diversity is significant.
-Compared with a Nucleus sampling configuration that is manually tuned to the diversity exhibited by our model, we show that \textsc{mcd-nlg} is better at determining the edge cases where it can still safely generate diverse output.